CC-Pan: Channel-wise Compression based Diffusion for Efficient Pan-Sharpening: Implementation Details

-\paragraph{Prompt Templates.} We condition the denoiser on sensor-specific and band-specific metadata via text prompts encoded by a frozen CLIP text encoder.
-For each sensor $S$ and multispectral (MS) band $b$, we construct the prompt by concatenating two components:
+We condition the denoiser on sensor-specific and band-specific metadata via text prompts encoded by a frozen CLIP text encoder.
+For each sensor $S$ and multispectral band $b$, we construct the prompt by concatenating two components:

 where $\Vert$ denotes string concatenation with a single whitespace separator.
 The first component $s^{\mathrm{data}}_{S}$ describes the sensor configuration, while the second component $s^{\mathrm{band}}_{S,b}$ specifies the attributes of band $b$.
 The band ordering follows the channel order in the dataset.